thenewboston-developers/thenewboston-Backend/BUSINESS_REQUIREMENTS.md

 Bracket and round schedule:
 - The bracket is created after registration closes and the minimum player count is met.
-- Round schedule times are defined per tournament, for example:
-  - Round 1 - 1:00 PM
-  - Round 2 - 2:00 PM
-  - Finals - 3:00 PM
+- The number of rounds is based on the player count.
+- The admin sets a tournament start time and a break time between rounds; per-round start times are derived automatically.
-- Round 1 scheduled time always equals the tournament start time.
+- Round 1 starts at the tournament start time.
-- Admin schedule validation enforces a minimum gap between rounds of (2 * total_time_per_player) + buffer (for example, 5 minutes).
+- Each round length equals the max possible game duration (2 * total_time_per_player) plus the configured break time.
 - A countdown timer shows time until the next round.
 - If a round finishes early, players wait until the scheduled next round; show a "Waiting for next round" state with a countdown.
 - Rounds always start at their scheduled times, even if all matches finish early.